 His studies and personal involvement in the heated political controversies of the time led to the writing of On Monarchy (De monarchia), one of the major treatises of medieval political philosophy.

 On a more general level,l this book can also be read as an allegory, in the form of a journey through Hell, Purgatory, and Paradise.
 The poem is notable for its range of teachings, penetrating and comprehensive analysis of contemporary issues, and inventiveness of language and imagery.

 Dante’s Divine Comedy, a masterpiece of medieval literature, is a profoundly Christian vision of man’s temporal and eternal destiny.
 On a personal level, it is based on the poet’s experience of exile far from his native Florence.

-By choosing to write this poem in Italian rather than Latin, Dante decisively influenced the course of literary development.
-Not only did he give voice to the nascent secular culture of his country, but he succeeded in making Italian the literary language of Western Europe for centuries.
+By writing this poem in Italian rather than Latin, Dante decisively influenced the course of literary development.
+He gave voice to his country and succeeded in making Italian the academic language of Western Europe for centuries.

 What was the relationship between Dante and Cavalcanti?

-In the Convivio, written in Italian, and De vulgari eloquentia, written in Latin, Dante was to offer one of the most convincing Renaissance defenses of national languages
+In the Convivio, written in Italian, and De vulgari eloquentia, written in Latin, Dante was to offer one of the most effective Renaissance defenses of national languages.